kocheck/quartz/content/The Crystal Heart/The Sanctuary Survival Guide (Or How to Not Get Kicked Out of Your Only Safe Haven).md.md

 ---
-title: The Sanctuary Survival Guide
-aliases:
+aliases: [Sanctuary City Guide]
-  - Sanctuary City Guide
 ---

-# Or How to Not Get Kicked Out of Your Only Safe Haven
+# The Sanctuary Survival Guide (Or How to Not Get Kicked Out of Your Only Safe Haven)

 ## Welcome to Your New Home (Whether You Like It or Not)